Vresse-sur-Semois The Little Switzerland of Namur

 • Cross of Richard Schallenberg (fallen August 15, 1944)

-• Chapel of Flachis in Orchimont
+• Flachis Chapel in Orchimont

-Cultural Identity: Vresse, "Village of Art"
+Cultural Identity: Vresse, "Art Village"

-🏠 The Genesis: "La Glycine" Inn
+🏠 The Genesis: The "La Glycine" Inn

-Attracted by the particular light of the valley, the morning mists on the Semois and rural authenticity, painters came seeking inspiration and conviviality.
+Attracted by the particular light of the valley, the morning mists on the Semois and the rural authenticity, painters came seeking inspiration and conviviality.

 José Chaidron: The Informal Patron